yamin-shihab/study-notes/grade-7/english.md

 + A suspense involves character(s) in jeopardy or trouble. (in danger)
 + A flashback is when the author interrupts the main plot and goes back in time.
     + They usually give us more background information so that we can better understand characters, setting, conflict, etc.
-    + They are usually presented as dreams or memories in short stories.
+    + They're usually presented as dreams or memories in short stories.
 + Foreshadowing is hinting something that will happen in the future.
     + They usually happen in the beginning of the story or a chapter.
     + They set expectations about what will happen later on in the plot.